jbuytenhuys/Website/README.md

 ### HTML Accessibility
-The accessiblity checker throws up 7 known problems however these problems are all related to the fact that the text boxes in my login form do not have lables to explain to the user what data belongs in whihc text box. instead of labels though, i have used placeholders within the text for a simpler look. below is an example of one of the problems. they are all the same so 7 different screen shots arent necessary.
+The accessiblity checker throws up 7 known problems however these problems are all related to the fact that the text boxes in my login form do not have lables to explain to the user what data belongs in which text box. instead of labels though, i have used placeholders within the text for a simpler look. below is an example of one of the problems. they are all the same so 7 different screen shots arent necessary.
 ![HTMLaccessibility](Images/AccessibilityChecker.JPG)